Tuesday, December 25, 2012

 And they read the cards going from 1 to 5, from A to E, and from 6 to 10; and then, as I have already said, if the cards still said nothing, they would have the querents come back [remetter] another day, adjure them to worship the Gods ever more strongly, and to love their fellows [sembables; Stockman: fellow human beings] or their neighbor.

-I continue with my effort to translte Etteilla’s 3rd Cahier.
+I continue with my effort to translate Etteilla’s 3rd Cahier.
 We are now in new territory, thoughts that have not been repeated in various translated works.
 At the same time, it is Etteilla in a more obscure style—perhaps more profound, as well.
 Since he is difficult for me to understand, he is also difficult for me to translate.
 He is talking about the tarot-interpreter and the tarot-consultant as human beings, the first likely an ignorant person—not to mention perhaps drunk or lazy--even with the Book of Thoth in his or her possession, with cards like 19, Prison, and 20, (Good) Fortune, in the same reading.
 The consultant is perhaps more thoughtful but also more anxious, especially when seeing such cards.
 Yet the consultant sees his whole life reflected back to him by the interpreter.
 But it is from a certain point of view: An ignorant interpreter’s political views and other biases and character traits can affect the reading.
 And such an ignoramus can learn much from the anxious person’s manner of presenting himself, his face and his questions, which the interpreter then reflects back to the consultant.
-But I will let Etteila speak for himself.
-The first paragraph below has the benefit of Lotus Padma's suggestions:
+But I will let Etteilla speak for himself.
+The first paragraph below has the benefit of Lotus Padma's suggestions.
+Also, I had omitted the second sentence completely, the pointing out of which I again thank Patreektheartist]:

 Quote: